Tyrrrz/CliFx/Readme.md

 ```

 > **Note**:
-> Defining a default (unnamed) command is not required.
+> Defining the default (unnamed) command is not required.
 > If it's absent, running the application without specifying a command will just show the root-level help text.

 ### Reporting errors